 Relapse in opiate recovery can usually be traced to any number of causes.
 Addicts have altered and damaged what is called the mesolimbic system of the brain.
 This center of the brain is responsible for pleasure and reward.
 As opiates warp this area of the brain, most addicts will find that they need the drug to experience any kind of pleasure or well-being at all.
 Without the drug, they suffer from an ongoing sense of depression or anxiety.
 Although this damage can be overcome and an addict can one day resume a more or less normal life, undoing this impact takes a great deal of time and effort.8.

 Opiate withdrawal is a well-documented phenomenon and is the stuff of legends and nightmares among the addict community.
-The severity and length of such a withdrawal period depends upon the length of an addict’s using history and the quantities they were using.
+The severity and length of such a withdrawal period depend upon the length of an addict’s using history and the quantities they were using.

 Withdrawal symptoms include: